How to Build a Workspace That Protects Your Focus

 · Johannes Millan · productivity · 13 min read

-How to Build a Distraction-Free Work Environment
+How to Build a Workspace That Protects Your Focus

 This guide combines insights from cognitive neuroscience, environmental psychology, and behavioral design to help you build a distraction-free workspace–both in the physical world and your digital ecosystem.
 For a comprehensive overview of focus strategies and workflow optimization, see our Developer Productivity Hub, which covers context switching, tool integration, and protecting your deep work time.